LLNL/sundials/doc/arkode/SphinxDocs/guide/source/c_interface/User_supplied.rst

    implementation-specific ``SUNMatrix`` interface functions (see the section :ref:`SUNMatrix` for details).

+   ..
       Prior to calling the user-supplied mass matrix function, the mass matrix :math:`M(t)` is zeroed out, so only nonzero elements need to be loaded into *M*.

+   Prior to calling the user-supplied mass matrix function, the mass matrix :math:`M` is zeroed out, so only nonzero elements need to be loaded into *M*.

    **dense**:

+   ..
       A user-supplied dense mass matrix function must load the *N* by *N* dense matrix *M* with an approximation to the mass matrix :math:`M(t)`.
+As discussed above in section :ref:`CInterface.JacobianFn`, the accessor macros ``SM_ELEMENT_D`` and ``SM_COLUMN_D`` allow the user to read and write dense matrix elements without making explicit references to the underlying representation of the SUNMATRIX_DENSE type.
+Similarly, the SUNMATRIX_DENSE type and accessor macros ``SM_ELEMENT_D`` and ``SM_COLUMN_D`` are documented in the section :ref:`SUNMatrix_Dense`.

+   A user-supplied dense mass matrix function must load the *N* by *N* dense matrix *M* with an approximation to the mass matrix :math:`M`.
 As discussed above in section :ref:`CInterface.JacobianFn`, the accessor macros ``SM_ELEMENT_D`` and ``SM_COLUMN_D`` allow the user to read and write dense matrix elements without making explicit references to the underlying representation of the SUNMATRIX_DENSE